Operation Interflex: 2023

+2024

+In February 2024 the BBC disclosed that the British army was training Ukrainian troops at secret camp in East Anglia.

+In March 2024, the first Ukrainian pilots passed basic flight training, allowing them to progress onto advanced flight training in France.

+By October 2024, 200 pilots had passed training.

+In November 2024, the Defence Secretary announced that the number of Ukrainian recruits to have been trained as part of the UK-led operation had hit 50,000.

+Also in November 2024, the Ministry of Defence said that more than a quarter of the British Army's training estate was being used for Operation Interflex, constraining the Army's capacity to train its own soldiers.

+By November 2024, the British Army had begun providing training to Ukrainian soldiers on how to detect, identify, render safe and dispose of explosive landmines, following Joe Biden's decision to send anti-personnel landmines to Ukraine.

+2025

 International assistance

 On 4 August 2022, Canada joined New Zealand and the Netherlands in sending a contingent to assist with the UK-led training programme.
 Approximately 170 soldiers were sent to the UK under Operation UNIFIER, primarily from Princess Patricia's Canadian Light Infantry.
 The New Zealand contingent initially amounted to around 29 troops, with their instruction focusing on the L118 light gun, donated by both the UK and New Zealand.
 It was later announced, on 15 August, that this contingent would be expanded by a further 120 troops to deliver infantry training.

-The UK invited the member states of the UK Joint Expeditionary Force to contribute to the training programme; on 7 August 2022, Sweden accepted its invite and announced it would send 120 instructors.
+The UK invited the member states of the Joint Expeditionary Force to contribute to the training programme; on 7 August 2022, Sweden accepted its invitation and announced it would send 120 instructors.
 This was followed a day later by a commitment from Finland to send 20 instructors.
 On 10 August, Denmark further announced that it would join the training mission, sending 130 instructors.
-On 11 August, Germany, Latvia and Norway announced they would be joining the training progamme.
+On 11 August, Germany, Latvia and Norway announced they would be joining the training programme.
 Due to this, the UK announced it would be possible to train more Ukrainians than initially planned.
+However, by November 2023, Germany had not sent any instructors and was excluded from a list of participating nations.

+On 18 August, Estonia announced joining the training mission.
 On 25 August, Lithuania announced that it would be providing 15 instructors in September and aiming to train up to 150 Ukrainian specialists through October.

 On 27 October 2022, Australia announced it would be sending 70 military instructors to join the UK-led training programme from January 2023.

+In November 2023, Romania announced it would be joining Operation Interflex.

+On 18 January 2024, Kosovo's Ministry of Defence announced that a contingent of 26 instructors would be sent to the UK to join the program to assist with the training of Ukrainian soldiers.